 One Arm Rows

-Variations: If you don’t have any equipment or dumbbells at your home, you can try these variations:• Instead of using dumbbells on your bent over rows, use heavy books some small, heavy objects in your home
+- Instead of using dumbbells on your bent over rows, use heavy books or some other small, heavy objects in your home.

 The lower back is very susceptible to injury, so keep in mind the following to make sure you avoid injury: